-Article 15- Concerted Activities
+Article 14- Concerted Activities

-OESC agrees that under no circumstances will it recommend, encourage, cause or permit its members to initiate, participate in, nor will any member of the bargaining unit take part in, any strike, sit-down, stay-in, sick-out, slow-down, or picketing (hereinafter collectively referred to as work stoppage), in any office or department of the Employer, nor to curtail any work or restrict any production, or interfere with any operation of the County.
+OESC agrees that under no circumstances will it recommend, encourage, cause or permit its members to initiate, participate in, nor will any employee take part in, any strike, sitdown, stay-in, sick-out, slow-down, or picketing (hereinafter collectively referred to as work stoppage), in any office or department of the County, nor to curtail any work or restrict any production, or interfere with any operation of the County.
 Picketing shall be prohibited on matters involving wages, insurance coverage and leaves from work during the term of the Memorandum of Understanding.
-In the event of any such work stoppage by any member of the bargaining unit, the County shall not be required to negotiate on the merits of any dispute which may have given rise to such work stoppage until the work stoppage has ceased.
+In the event of any such work stoppage by any employee, the County shall not be required to negotiate on the merits of any dispute which may have given rise to such work stoppage until the work stoppage has ceased.